-(Ref.: 40 CFR 63.3920(a)(1) through (6), (f), (g), and (h), Subpart MMMM)
+(Ref.: 40 CFR 63.3920(a)(1) - (6), (f), (g), and (h); Subpart MMMM)

-5.C.3 For Emission Point AA-001b, the permittee shall submit a semiannual report to the DEQ and EPA, in accordance with Condition 5.A.4, of all of the information that must be retained pursuant to Condition 5.B.12, except for the following (1) all documentation supporting the initial notification, (2) a copy of the approved implementation plan, (3) manufacturer's certifications, and (4) the density and mass fraction of water and exempt compounds of each thinner and the volume fraction of solids (nonvolatiles) in each batch, including any calculations.
-If a violation at an affected source is detected, the permittee shall also report the information specified in Condition 5.B.13 for the report shall be organized according to the compliance procedure(s) followed each month by the permittee.
+- 5.C.4 For Emission Point AA-001b, the permittee shall submit a semi-annual report to the MDEQ and EPA in accordance with Condition 5.A.4 on all of the information that must be retained pursuant to Condition 5.B.14, except for the following items: - (1) All documentation supporting the initial notification, - (2) A copy of the approved implementation plan, - (3) The manufacturer's certifications, and - (4) The density and mass fraction of water and exempt compounds of each thinner and the volume fraction of solids (non-volatiles) in each batch, including any calculations.
+If a violation at an affected source is detected, the permittee shall also report the information specified in Condition 5.B.15 for the reporting period during which the violation(s) occurred.
+To the extent possible, the report shall be organized according to the compliance procedure(s) followed each month by the permittee.